awslabs/aws-cloudformation-controller-for-flux/docs/install.md

 including node isolation and network isolation for your Flux components and the CloudFormation controller.

-For information on how to achieve node isolation and network isolation for your Flux components and the CloudFormation controller on Amazon EKS clusters, see the following EKS Best Practices Guides:will
+For information on how to achieve node isolation and network isolation for your Flux components and the CloudFormation controller on Amazon EKS clusters, see the following EKS Best Practices Guides:
 * [Isolating tenant workloads to specific nodes](https://aws.github.io/aws-eks-best-practices/security/docs/multitenancy/#isolating-tenant-workloads-to-specific-nodes)
 * [Network security using Kubernetes network policies](https://aws.github.io/aws-eks-best-practices/security/docs/network/#network-policy)
 * [Network security using AWS VPC Security Groups](https://aws.github.io/aws-eks-best-practices/security/docs/network/#security-groups)

 ### Kubernetes user permissions

-We recommend that users with access to your Kubernetes cluster have the least-privileged permissions needed for interacting with the CloudFormation controller.
+We recommend that users with access to your Kubernetes cluster have the least privileged permissions needed for interacting with the CloudFormation controller.
 We have provided two sample Kubernetes roles that can be used to grant permissions to your users.
 * [Sample CloudFormationStack editor role](../config/rbac/cfnstack_editor_role.yaml)
 * [Sample CloudFormationStack viewer role](../config/rbac/cfnstack_viewer_role.yaml)

 ### AWS IAM permissions

-We recommend that the AWS credentials used by the CloudFormation controller have the least-privileged permissions needed to deploy your CloudFormation stacks in your AWS account.
+We recommend that the AWS credentials used by the CloudFormation controller have the least privileged permissions needed to deploy your CloudFormation stacks in your AWS account.

 The CloudFormation controller requires the following IAM permissions for managing CloudFormation stacks in your AWS account: